Alex Verdugo Player Props: Red Sox vs. Yankees

 Alex Verdugo At The Plate

-- Verdugo is batting .286 with 19 doubles, two triples, five home runs and 25 walks.
+- Verdugo has an OPS of .814, fueled by an OBP of .365 and a team-best slugging percentage of .449 this season.

-- Among qualifying batters in MLB action, he ranks 27th in batting average, 23rd in on-base percentage, and 69th in slugging.
+- He ranks 24th in batting average, 22nd in on base percentage, and 69th in slugging among the qualified hitters in MLB play.

+- In 69.5% of his 59 games this season, Verdugo has picked up at least one hit.
+He's also had 21 multi-hit games.

-- Verdugo has driven in a run in 18 games this season (31.0%), including five games with more than one RBI (8.6%).
-He has also driven in three or more of his team's runs in one contest.
+- Verdugo has driven home a run in 18 games this season (30.5%), including more than one RBI in 8.5% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.